Osmotic Power Systems: The Ocean’s Secret Battery

 Researchers in Japan and South Korea have tested their own versions, each experiment reaffirming the same truth: a river delta is not just a passageway for fish and silt, it is also a hidden power plant.

-Osmotic power, quieter than them all, still waits at the water’s edge.
+Osmotic power is much quieter than them all, and still waits at the water’s edge, patiently overlooked.

 Why Osmosis Matters Now